 Keep reading to see how you can experience all of this and more!

 Download this map for free.
 It will show you where all the best attractions are located.
-It will also show you the location of the visitor information centre (VIC), public washrooms, public telephones, pay parking areas and marine services.
+It will also show you the location of the visitor information centre (VIC), public washrooms, parking areas and marine services.
 The VIC on the boardwalk will also have maps of the area.

-And you'll find the same map on display along the waterfront.
+And you'll find the map below on display along the waterfront.
 The best of both worlds.

 The north end of the boardwalk starts at Casino Nova Scotia and then continues south.
 The first landmark you’ll see are the Historic Properties or Privateers Wharf as some folks call it.
 This is a special place since the history of the city really started here.